Albert Mallalieu

 Albert Edward Mallalieu (13 January 1904 - March 1991) was an English cricketer.
 Mallalieu was a right-handed batsman.
 He was born in Delph, Saddleworth, Yorkshire.

-Malalieu his first-class debut for Wales against Scotland in 1924.
+Mallalieu his first-class debut for Wales against Scotland in 1924.
 He made five further first-class appearances for Wales, the last of which came against the Marylebone Cricket Club in 1930.
 In his six first-class appearances, he scored 137 runs at an average of 17.12, with a high score of 66.
 His score, his only first-class fifty, came against Ireland in 1925.

 He died in March 1991 in Huddersfield, Yorkshire.